 As a second exercise, we neglect the unknown LECs $d_i$s and derive bounds on the vector meson modes by leveraging the experimental limits on the pseudoscalar modes.
 Assuming single operator dominance, the branching ratio of a vector meson mode is directly related to that of its corresponding pseudoscalar mode.
 In \cref{tab:N2lXbound}, we present the derived bounds along with the associated bridging operators.
-For comparison, the second column lists the direct experimental lower bounds on their inverse decay widths from the latest Particle Data Group \cite{ParticleDataGroup:2024cfk}.
-As can be seen, for all kinematically allowed two-body vector meson modes (except $p\to e^+ \bar K^{*0}$ and $n\to e^+ K^{*-},~e^-\rho^+,~\mu^-\rho^+$), the obtained indirect bounds are stronger than the direct experimental limits by two to six orders of magnitude.
-The exact enhancement factor depends on the specific mode and the operator involved.
+For comparison, the second column lists the direct experimental lower bounds on their inverse decay widths \cite{ParticleDataGroup:2024cfk}.
+As can be seen, for all kinematically allowed two-body vector meson modes (except $p\to e^+ \bar K^{*0}$ and $n\to e^+ K^{*-},~e^-\rho^+,~\mu^-\rho^+$), the obtained indirect bounds are stronger than the direct experimental limits by 2--6 orders of magnitude.
 In particular, for the processes $p\to \nu(\bar\nu) K^{*+}$ and $n\to \nu(\bar\nu) K^{*0}$, the much stronger bounds associated with the respective operators $\calO^{\tL\tR/\tL\tL,x}_{\nu dsu}(\calO^{\tR\tL/\tR\tR,x}_{\nu dsu})$ and $\calO^{\tL\tR,x}_{\nu uds}(\calO^{\tR\tL,x}_{\bar\nu uds})$ are due to cancellations between the $\Sigma^0$- and $\Lambda^0$-mediated contributions.
 Last but not least, for the experimentally unconstrained mode $n\to e^- K^{*+}$, we have derived a stringent upper bound based on that of the pseudoscalar mode $n\to e^- K^+$.